marpaia/jadPY/README.md

 jadPY
 =====

 jadPY is a utility used to decompile JAR files.
+This was originally written for Windows and has only been tested on Windows. jadPY is basically just a wrapper for jad.exe, the Java decompiler.

 Functionality
 -------------